Model Selection for Generic Contextual Bandits: Introduction

-\textbf{1.
-A Successive Refinement Algorithm for General Contextual Bandit} - We present {\ttfamily Adaptive Contextual Bandit (ACB)} that matches (order-wise), the regret rate of {\ttfamily FALCON} (\cite{falcon}), the state of art algorithm in contextual bandits which assumes knowledge of the true model class. {\ttfamily ACB} proceeds in epochs, with the first step in every epoch being a statistical test on the samples from the previous epoch to identify the smallest model class, followed by {\ttfamily FALCON} on this identified class in the epoch.
-We show that, with probability $1$, eventually, {\ttfamily ACB} identifies the true model class (Lemma \ref{lem:falcon_model}), and thus its regret rate matches that of {\ttfamily FALCON}. {\ttfamily ACB} can be viewed as a meta-algorithm, that uses {\ttfamily FALCON}, the state-of-art contextual bandit algorithm as a black-box.
-Thus any improvement to the contextual bandit problem, automatically yields a model selection result through {\ttfamily ACB}. \paragraph{Cost of model selection:} The second order regret term in {\ttfamily ACB} scales as $O \left( \frac{\log(T)}{\Delta^2}\right)$, where $\Delta > 0$, is the gap (formally defined in Assumption \ref{asm:gap}) between the smallest class containing the true model and the highest model class not containing the true model.
+We present {\ttfamily Adaptive Contextual Bandit (ACB)}, a meta algorithm that uses {\ttfamily FALCON} as a black box and show that its regret rate matches (order-wise), {\ttfamily FALCON}'s (\cite{falcon}), the state of art algorithm in contextual bandits which assumes knowledge of the true model class. {\ttfamily ACB} proceeds in epochs, with the first step in every epoch being a statistical test on the samples from the previous epoch to identify the smallest model class, followed by {\ttfamily FALCON} on this identified class in the epoch.
+We show that, with high probability, eventually, {\ttfamily ACB} identifies the true model class (Lemma \ref{lem:falcon_model}), and thus its regret rate matches that of {\ttfamily FALCON}. \paragraph{Cost of model selection:} The second order regret term in {\ttfamily ACB} scales as $O ( \frac{\log(T)}{\Delta^2})$, where $\Delta > 0$, is the gap (formally defined in Assumption \ref{asm:gap}) between the smallest class containing the true model and the highest model class not containing the true model.
 This term can be interpreted as the \emph{cost of model selection}.
 Furthermore, as this term is inversely proportional to the gap $\Delta$, we see that an `easier' instance ($\Delta$ being high), incurs lower cost of model selection than an instance with smaller $\Delta$.
-Furthermore, the model selection cost can be reduced to $\mathcal{O}\left(\frac{\log \log T}{\Delta^2} \right)$ if $T$ is known in advance.
+Furthermore, the model selection cost can be reduced to $\mathcal{O}(\frac{\log \log T}{\Delta^2} )$ if $T$ is known in advance.